-You need a Los Angeles attorney who is prepared to help you if you have been injured in a bar fight, an altercation at a nightclub, you were assaulted at a concert, or you suffered at any public establishment in the Los Angeles area?
-Has a bouncer or security guard used unnecessary force and caused you physical harm or if you were not adequately protected from danger, contact our Los Angeles bar fight injury lawyers as soon as possible to discuss your situation in a free consultation.
+You need a Los Angeles attorney who is prepared to help you if you have been injured in a bar fight, an altercation at a nightclub, you were assaulted at a concert, or you suffered at any public establishment in the Los Angeles area.
+If a bouncer or security guard used unnecessary force and caused you physical harm or if you were not adequately protected from danger, contact our Los Angeles bar fight injury lawyers as soon as possible to discuss your situation in a free consultation.
 You owe us nothing unless we win your case.

 Property owners have a legal responsibility to ensure the reasonable safety of customers and guests.
 If you have been injured on someone else's property, you have a right to recover compensation from the owners for your medical expenses and other damages.
 Our Los Angeles bar fight injury lawyers will protect your legal rights and aggressively pursue those who contributed to your injuries.

 In addition to bar fight injuries, negligent security can also involve other tragic scenarios.
 If a shopping mall parking lot is not adequately secured, assaults or thefts may occur.
 If a bar patron is harassed or threatened and bouncers did not effectively respond, this may be grounds for a lawsuit.
-Our lawyers have decades of experience in this area of the law and we have recovered millions of dollars for our injured clients throughout Los Angeles.
+Our lawyers have decades of experience in this area of the law and we have recovered millions of dollars for our injured clients.
 Call us for a free consultation and evaluation of your case.
-We may be able to help you recover what you deserve.

 Defining Inadequate Security